Start a Club or Organization

 Once recognized, clubs/organizations must maintain their active status by:

-- Having current constitution and bylaws on file with Student Senate.
+Having current constitution and bylaws on file with Student Leadership Council.

-- Submitting a current list or officers and members to Student Senate each semester.
+Submitting a current list of officers and members to Student Leadership Council each semester.

 Club/Organization Suspension or Recognition Revoked

-A club/organization's recognition and privileges may be revoked by Student Senate, Student Life office, or the President's office.
+A club/organization's recognition and privileges may be revoked by Student Leadership Council, Student Life office, or the President's office.
 Clubs/organizations must follow the Process for Club/Organization Recognition to be re-established as a recognized student club/organization.

 A decision for recognition and privileges to be revoked may be appealed to a review board.
 The recommendations of the review board are final.
 The review board will be chosen by the Student Life Director and will be made up of: